vippsas/vipps-streamlabs/README.md

 Git remote heroku added
 ```

-9. Set env-variables in application.yaml which is located in /backend/src/main/resources
+9. Set environment variables in `application.yaml`, which is located in
+`/backend/src/main/resources`.

-- Transaction text is what that will be shown to user when approving payment in Vipps
+The `TRANSACTION_TEXT` is what that will be shown to user when approving payment in Vipps.

 ```bash
 STREAMLABS_ACCESS_TOKEN: sZW6Hpr4FeDETTEerIKKeKorrektTAYOHzCqqbRBqGb